 One thing to note is that I could have increased my aperture size to 4.0 to be able to raise the shutter speed even more.
 But that would not have produced the silhouette effect and the depth would have been more shallow, meaning the whole scene would not have been in focus.

 If you have a prime lens, you have more room to play with in terms of aperture and can take different types of photos.
-The photos below were take with a fixed 50mm lens with an aperture allowance of f1.4 at its highest.
+The photos below were taken with a fixed 50mm lens with an aperture allowance of f1.4 at its highest.
 The one downside to the 50mm lens when shooting indoors is that it can be tough to get the photos you want because there is no zooming in and out.

 For the Christmas light photos below, I wanted to highlight her face looking at the lights.
-For this I needed a ton more light coming into the camera which is why the aperture is more wide open for the first photo.
-I still added in a considerable amount of ISO to allow enough light into the camera.
+For this, I needed a ton more light coming into the camera which is why the aperture is more wide open for the first photo.
+I still added a considerable amount of ISO to allow enough light into the camera.

 For the second photo, I wanted to show you that when I increased my aperture to allow more overall focus, I also had to increase my ISO to get the same amount of light.

 As you can see, taking photos in any lighting condition is a numbers game.
 You are trading off between aperture, shutter speed, and ISO to get the exposure that you want.
-I have listed below the steps you need to do to help you get the Christmas light photos you are looking for.
+I have listed below the steps you need to do, to help you get the Christmas light photos you are looking for.

 Steps to Take Christmas Light Photos